RSS

 • Fixed a network issue that would sometimes occur during an upgrade which would cause PostgreSQL to timeout.

-• Fixed an issue when the nats-streaming-init container failed to start due to permission problem when storageClassProvisioner is set to hostPath.
+• Fixed an issue where the nats-streaming-init container failed to start due to permission problem when storageClassProvisioner is set to hostPath.

 • Fixed a Compliance Database Password issue during upgrades from on-prem 4.0.x to on-prem 5.0.x